Proposed Melbourne tram extensions: Route 59 to Melbourne Airport

-Route 67 to Carnegie station
+Route 67 to Carnegie

-The PTUA and the Rail Futures Institute have both proposed a continuation of Route 67 from its current terminus north up Koornang Road, terminating at Carnegie railway station and passing through Carnegie shopping strip.
+The PTUA and the Rail Futures Institute have both proposed a continuation of route 67 from its current terminus north up Koornang Road, terminating at Carnegie railway station and passing through Carnegie shopping strip.
 It would cover just 900 metres and become a modal interchange.

 Route 75 to Knox

-In the lead up to the 2014 State election the Greens proposed extending route 75 from its current terminus outside Vermont South Shopping Centre for a length of 6.8 km down Burwood Highway passing Westfield Knox City Shopping Centre and ending near a Knox City Council precinct.
+In the lead up to the 2014 state election, the Greens proposed extending route 75 from its current terminus outside Vermont South Shopping Centre for a length of 6.8 km down Burwood Highway passing Westfield Knox City Shopping Centre and ending near a Knox City Council precinct.
 The Eastern Transport Coalition, an advocacy group representing seven local councils in Melbourne's East, has called for this extension.

-During the 2022 state election the Liberal opposition party promised $134 million to extend route 75 5.1km to Westfield Knox, although the party said the line could be delivered as a rapid bus line instead of a tram.
+During the 2022 state election, the Liberal opposition party promised $134 million to extend the route 5.1 km to Westfield Knox, although the party said the line could be delivered as a rapid bus line instead of a tram.
 The party promised a study to investigate higher-capacity public transport to Upper Ferntree Gully, and along Mountain Highway to Bayswater.

 Route 75 to Footscray

 Melbourne and Maribyrnong City Councils have advocated for a new tram link between the CBD and Footscray.
-The commonly cited route would be to extend Route 75 tram tracks from their current terminus near Harbour Town in Docklands along the median of Footscray Road, acting as a light rail with minimal stops, before crossing the Maribyrnong River into Napier Street.
-From here it is possible the tram could terminate at Footscray railway station by turning right at Hyde Street, or following Whitehall and Hopkins Streets to rejoin Route 82 as one long route.
+The commonly cited route would be to extend route 75 tram tracks from their current terminus near Harbour Town in Docklands along the median of Footscray Road, acting as a light rail with minimal stops, before crossing the Maribyrnong River into Napier Street.
+From here, it is possible the tram could terminate at Footscray railway station by turning right at Hyde Street, or following Whitehall and Hopkins Streets to rejoin route 82 as one long route.

 Route 86 to South Morang

-The City of Whittlesea's 2016 Future Transport Plan called for an extension to the Route 86 tram as a 'very high' priority.
+The City of Whittlesea's 2016 Future Transport Plan called for an extension to the route 86 tram as a 'very high' priority.
 The council proposed an extension of the route from its current terminus at University Hill near Bundoora's RMIT Campus to the Plenty Valley Town Centre in South Morang.
 This proposal included a stop at South Morang station.
 Other local plans have included going to Hawkstowe station and even as far as Doreen via Mernda.